Depression Treatment Centers For Teens and Adolescents

 Before their arrival, many of Red Mountain Colorado’s teens have experienced long periods of depressive episodes, which either led to self-medication as a means of finding relief or kept them from being confident and comfortable in their own skin.
 They often take up various negative behaviors to dull the pain, attempting to find some sort of alternative.

 Teenage students sometimes arrive at RMC with these poor habits, which are actually symptoms of the depression they have been trying to overcome.
 The reverse can also be true; some students fell into a pattern of depression after first ceasing other non-working behavior.
-In these cases, depression can emerge in the aftermath of battling substance use or other negative behavior.
+In these cases, depression can emerge in the aftermath of battling negative behaviors.

 Depression can also occur alongside anxiety or other mood issues.
 In fact, most RMC students have experienced some form of depression prior to their arrival.
 We therefore expect that most of them will likely deal with this problem on some level after their arrival.
 Therefore, we view this condition as something we expect and are prepared to address.

-What Impact Does Depression Have on the Recovery Process?
+What Impact Does Depression Have on the Healing Process?

 Red Mountain Colorado students have typically ignored important personal needs related to their physical, emotional, and psychological well being.